Youssef-Beltagy/Chicken-Coup/docs/index.md

 Then the program will check if the read word matches a specific op-code signature.
 The program checks the op-codes one by one.

-If the word matches an op-code, the subroutine for that specific op-code will be called.
-If the word didn't match a subroutine, the word will be treated as data, and the program will call subroutine of the data.
+If the word matches an op-code, the subroutine for that specific op-code is called.
+If the word didn't match a subroutine, the word will be treated as data, and the program will call the data subroutine.

 The program will print the op-code or data until the end of the output console or the end memory address.
 If the program reached the end of the output console, the program will wait for the user to press "enter" before it disassembles more.
-If the program reached the end of the memory, the program will restart and ask the user for a new starting and ending addresses.
+If the program reached the end of the memory the user entered, the program will restart and ask the user for a new starting and ending addresses.

+In the design, I distinguish between two types of subroutines.
+Utility subroutines are routines that handle general program logic and are to be used in multiple op-codes.
+Op-code Subroutines are subroutines that handle a single op-code from the beginning to the end.

+Every subroutine starts with comments that explains what it does, its inputs, and its ouputs.